Yemen

 BACKGROUND:

 Since 2015 civilians in Yemen have suffered from recurrent war crimes and crimes against humanity.
 Fighting between Houthi forces, the Southern Transitional Council (STC) and forces loyal to the internationally recognized government – as well as airstrikes by a Saudi Arabia and United Arab Emirates (UAE)-led international coalition – have resulted in the death of thousands of civilians since March 2015.
 More than 19,200 civilians, including over 2,300 children, have been killed or maimed as a result of coalition airstrikes alone.
-The conflict has displaced at least 4 million people and created one of the world’s largest humanitarian crises, with more than 18 million people in need of humanitarian assistance and protection and over 17 million facing food insecurity.
+The conflict has displaced at least 4 million people and created one of the world’s largest humanitarian crises.

 On 2 April 2022 parties to the conflict commenced a truce brokered by the UN Special Envoy for Yemen, Hans Grundberg, which expired six-months later.
 Although there was a significant decrease in civilian casualties during the truce – the first negotiated country-wide ceasefire since 2016 – the Armed Conflict Location & Event Data Project recorded 2,208 incidents of shelling, artillery and missile attacks, 374 air and drone strikes and 369 armed clashes resulting in over 938 civilian casualties.
 The UN Office for the Coordination of Humanitarian Affairs recorded approximately 1,205 incidents of interference with humanitarian access, including violence against aid workers.
 Civilians were also widely subjected to violations and abuses of human rights, including enforced disappearances, torture and sexual violence.
 Although there has not been a significant escalation in hostilities following the truce expiration, at least 2,586 civilians have been killed or injured since October 2022, as occasional clashes continue across several governorates.